 Mention Nicaragua and you may conjure images of violent coups, sneering guerillas, and cold-blooded drug henchmen.
 But, there's actually far less violent crime here compared to neighboring countries.
-In fact, it's considered one of the most peaceful countries in Latin America on the latest Global Peace Index.
+Unfortunately, Nicaragua did record the largest deterioration in peacefulness in the 2019 Global Peace Index.

 Gang violence, including drive-by shootings, stabbings, and armed robberies are most frequent in poor areas, such as Rene Schick and Jorge Dimitrov.
 In the Zona Rosa district prostitutes have been known to rob passersby – so be careful in these areas.
-You should never walk alone at night in any of these areas, or anywhere in Central America, really.
+You should avoid walking alone at night in any of these areas.

 Although less than in the capital, street crime is also a problem in Puerto Cabezas, Bluefields, and the Corn Islands.